nemuelw/protodesk/README.md

 - access the 3 core Proton services (Mail, Calendar, and Drive) without having to visit the websites on their browsers.

+## Distribution

+Notably, **Proton Desktop** is only available for Linux distributions, and there are *currently* no plans to make it available for other platforms.

 ## Contributions

 Contributions are much welcome!
 Feel free to open an issue or create a pull request.